General purposes

 Description

-Annual number of active fishing vessels by gear, boat type, preservation, and size class.
+Annual number of active fishing vessels by gear, boat type, size class, and fish preservation method.

 Conservation and Management Measures